 This writing business, bears no fruits when it comes to instant gratification, not if you want to produce something you can be really proud of.

 (Ok, that is a bit tongue in cheek; thank god for blogging I say.
 But hey, we've all got to let our hair down once in a while.)
 So I'm learning the lesson that chutney can teach us.
 I've put the chutney away for the flavours to meld together in the cupboard for a while.
 I hope over the next few months it will be diligently practising the rumba.
-For me, I'll just make another cup of coffee and go back to work, patiently, gracefully 'kaizening' the bollocks out of that manuscript.
+For me, I'll just make another cup of coffee and go back to work, patiently, gracefully 'kaizening' the hell out of that manuscript.